combo-lab/combo_vite/USER_GUIDE.md

 import.meta.glob(["../images/**", "../fonts/**"])
 ```

-These assets will now be processed by Vite when running `npm run build`.
+These assets will now be processed by Vite.
 You can then reference these assets in CEEx templates using the `vite_url/1` function, which will return the versioned URL for a given asset:

 ```ceex
 <img src={vite_url("src/images/logo.png")} />
 ```

-TODO: check if it's supported by `npm run dev`

 ### Refreshing on save